mayank95b/Docker-with-Flask-REST-API/README.md

 # Docker with Flask REST API

-Flask is a web application framework written in Python.
-It is based on the Werkzeug WSGI toolkit and Jinja2 template engine.
-Flask is often referred to as a micro framework.
-It aims to keep the core of an application simple yet extensible.

-### Difference b/w Web application and Web Service is that :
-- in most of the cases web services will return json where as Web application will return web pages i.e. index.html(eg. return render_template("index.html")

-- All communications b/w server/server,server/browser, browser/browser will in  some form of text/json (images or videos are invalid.)

-- For example Json data can send as  shown below :

-                {
-                  "field1" : 3,  # value can be number,string,boolean & array
-                  "field2" : "abc",
-                  "boolean" : 1,
-                  "array" : [1,2,3,4,"abc"],
-                  "array of objects" :
-                  [
-                      {
-                         "field1" : 1
-                      },

-                      {
-                         "field2" : "abc"
-                      }
-                  ],

-                  "array of nested array":
-                  [
-                   {
-                     "nested array":
-                     [

-                         {
-                            "field2" : "abc",
-                            "name" : "Mayank"
-                         }
-                     ]
-                   }

-                   ]
 ## Docker Concept

 - Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package

 - Docker is a popular virtualization tool that replicates a specific operating environment on top of a host OS.
 Each environment is called a container.